quocvu/postgresql-ansible/README.md

 Ansible and an internet connection.
 On Archlinux, `pacman` must be already installed.
-On OSX, 'homebrew' must be already installed.
+On OSX, `homebrew` must be already installed.

 Role Variables